DavidCalebChaparroOrozco/Daily-Projects/README.md

     - **maxPoints**: Solved the "Max Points on a Line" problem, which determines the maximum number of points that lie on the same straight line given an array of points on the X-Y plane.
 The solution calculates the slope between each pair of points, using the greatest common divisor (GCD) to simplify the slope representation and avoid floating-point precision issues.
 The time complexity is O(n²), where n is the number of points, as it compares each pair of points.
       [Problem Description: maxPoints](https://leetcode.com/problems/max-points-on-a-line/description/)
+* Day 448: 🔢 Unique Digit Combinations Generator 🧩

+  Today, I worked on a Unique Digit Combinations Generator in Python, implementing a recursive algorithm to find all combinations of non-repeating digits (1-9) that sum exactly to a target value.
+This project is particularly useful for logic puzzles and selection problems.
+Below are the key highlights:

+  - **Recursive Backtracking Algorithm**: The core of the project uses recursive backtracking to systematically explore all possible combinations of digits while ensuring no digits are repeated in each combination.
+The algorithm efficiently prunes invalid branches when the current sum exceeds the target.

+  - **Parameter Control**: The generator handles constraints including the target sum (user-defined) and maximum digits (automatically limited to 9 since we're using digits 1-9 without repetition).

+  - **Combination Validation**: Each combination is validated to ensure it meets the exact target sum requirement before being added to the results.
+The algorithm avoids duplicate combinations by always progressing to higher digits in recursive calls.

+  - **User-Friendly Output**: The results are presented in a clear format showing each valid combination as a sum equation (e.g., "1 + 2 + 4 = 7") along with a count of all valid combinations found.

+  - **Customizable Search**: While the current implementation focuses on digits 1-9, the recursive approach could be easily adapted for different digit ranges or additional constraints.

+  This project was an excellent exercise in understanding combinatorial algorithms and recursive problem-solving techniques.
+I gained practical experience in implementing backtracking solutions and optimizing recursive searches by pruning invalid paths early.
+The solution demonstrates how recursion can elegantly handle problems that require exploring multiple possibilities while maintaining constraints.